TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 Navigate to the `SETUP` tab, and expand the `Synchronize Flights, Trackers, etc.` section.
 Click on the `Synchronize...` button.

 <a name="eosssettings"></a>
-## Configure eosstracker settings
+## Configure eosstracker settings (optional)
-To conigure the callsign and other settings specific to your installation, use your web browswer and navigate to the `SETUP` tab.
+To optionally conigure the callsign and other settings specific to your installation, use your web browswer and navigate to the `SETUP` tab.
 Expand the `System Configuration` section and make changes.
 Don't forget to click `Save Settings` at the bottom of the page.